A Quiet Room in St Gallen

 Knife with handle in the form of two forward tapered, rectangular halves riveted onto the tang with three rivets.
 Single-edged blade, edge and back curving towards each other to the tip.
 Unclear, cross-shaped stamp on one side of the blade.
 Length 231 mm.

-One pen with steel nib and one lead pencil.
-Steel pen 146 mm, pencil 83 mm.
+One pen with steel nib and two lead pencils.
+Steel pen 146 mm, pencils c.
+80 mm.

 Purse made of two heavy-duty pieces of red Morocco leather, at the bottom a tassel of narrow bands of Morocco leather, at the top a steel clasp with a spring lock, press-stud on top, small ring on one side.
 Length approx. 100 mm, width 57 mm.